Global LNG demand will be driven by Asia-Pacific: ICRA

-New Delhi, Jan 26 (IANS) The global demand for LNG will be driven by the Asia-Pacific and particularly China, ratings agency ICRA said in a report.
+New Delhi: The global demand for LNG will be driven by the Asia-Pacific and particularly China, ratings agency ICRA said in a report.

 The assessment comes after the spot price for natural gas (spot LNG prices) rose to an all-time high level in January 2021.